tommiseppanen/BigT/readme.md

 BigT (Basic internalization/globalization Translations) is an easy to use localization library inpired by QT's tr() translation function.

-Translations are stored in a CSV file.
+Translations are stored in a CSV file so translators can work, for example, with Excel or Google Sheets.

 NuGet package available in [MyGet](https://www.myget.org/gallery/bigt).